20 passengers from turbulence-hit SQ321 remain in ICU in Bangkok, two of them S’poreans

 There was a steady stream of ambulances transferring some patients to other hospitals for treatment as harried British embassy staff were seen entering and leaving a cordoned-off area.

-As at 1pm local time on May 22, 41 patients remained hospitalised at Samitivej Srinakarin Hospital, and 15 in Samitivej Sukhumvit Hospital.
+As at 1pm local time on May 22, 41 patients remained hospitalised in Samitivej Srinakarin Hospital, and 15 in Samitivej Sukhumvit Hospital.
 Another two were in Bangkok Hospital.

 Nine patients had “successful” surgery in Samitivej Srinakarin on May 21 and were in a stable condition, it said.
 Another five were expected to undergo surgery on May 22.